mryan5072/Game-Site/README.md

 - **Search for Games**: Use the IGDB API to find game details by name.
 - **Review and Rate**: Leave star ratings and comments for any game.
-- **Track Games**: Mark games as played or wishlist for future tracking.
+- **Track Games**: Mark off games you have played or simply want to keep an eye on.
 - **Dynamic Ratings**: Aggregate ratings are updated in real-time.

 _For a detailed example, visit the [Live Demo](https://yourdemo.com)._